goirijo/multishifter/docs/tutorials/ix/index.md

 * equivalents

 ### "cleavages" and "grid"
-These are simply the parameters when you called the relevant `multishift` command.
+These are simply the parameters you specified when you called the relevant `multishift` command.
 For `cleave` and `shift`, you will notice that default values have been inserted.
 Indeed, these two commands are actually just `multishift chain` in disguise.
 The directory layout will change slightly, but using `cleave` is equivalent to using `chain` with a $$1\times 1$$ grid, and using `shift` is like using `chain` with a single null cleavage value.